 The Onondaga Environmental Institute (OEI) is seeking artists to create original artistic "maps" that use images and words to illustrate what community members identify as unique, special, or important aspects of local places.
 These maps will serve as educational tools and help increase community pride in and stewardship of local places.
 One map will be created for each of four geographic focus areas within Onondaga County: the upper Ley Creek watershed, the east shore of Onondaga Lake, the South Side of the City of Syracuse, and the Tully Valley (exact boundaries still to be determined, see attachment A for more information).
 Up to 4 artists (one per focus area) will be selected.
 This opportunity is open to artists in Central New York State with priority being given to those with a demonstrated relationship to the focus areas.
-The application deadline is 4:00pm on Tuesday, February 17, 2015.
+The application deadline (originally Tuesday, February 17, 2015) has been extended to 4:00pm on Tuesday, February 24, 2015.